 St. Ambrose Episcopal Church was founded and organized in 1963 as a mission congregation of the Diocese of California.
-During the early years the congregation gathered in homes, in a school and in a warehouse.
-In 1968 St. Ambrose was put in suspension due to lack of support from the diocese.
+During the early years, the congregation gathered in homes, in a school, and in a warehouse.
+In 1968, St. Ambrose was put in suspension due to a lack of support from the diocese.

-In 1974 the Bishop of the Diocese of California officially lifted the suspension and appointed a priest to serve as missioner.
+In 1974, the Bishop of the Diocese of California officially lifted the suspension and appointed a priest to serve as a missioner.
 The newly gathered congregation conducted worship services at Christ the Victor Lutheran Church and rented office space elsewhere.

-In 1976 the congregation began to raise funds for their own property and the diocese purchased the current site on the corner of Edgewater and Beach Park Boulevards.
-A master plan was created and in 1978 the first building was constructed as a multi-use building for Sunday Worship and the Sea Breeze Day School.
-The sanctuary and parish hall were constructed in 1981.
-Most of the materials, time and labor were donated by church members.
+In 1976, the congregation began to raise funds for their own property.
+The diocese purchased the current site on the corner of Edgewater and Beach Park Boulevards.
+A master plan was created, and in 1978, the first building was constructed as a multi-use building for Sunday Worship and the Sea Breeze Day School.
+The sanctuary and parish hall was constructed in 1981.
+Most of the materials, time, and labor were donated by church members.

 Sea Breeze School grew and required more room.
-By 1985 four classrooms and a registrar’s office were completed.
-Now, over two hundred children are enrolled in the preschool, transitional kindergarten or the afterschool programs.
+By 1985, four classrooms and a registrar’s office were completed.
+Now, over two hundred children are enrolled in preschool, transitional kindergarten, or afterschool programs.
 All enrolled children participate in chapel services.

-In 1994 St. Ambrose Church became a parish of the diocese.
+In 1994, St. Ambrose Church became a parish of the diocese.
 Today, we average about 70 adults and children each Sunday between the two services.
 The congregation is a diverse assembly of families from all over the nation and the world.
-We continue to worship in the Episcopal and Anglican tradition.
+We continue to worship in the Episcopal and Anglican traditions.

 The current Rector is the Rev. Canon Shane Scott-Hamblen, Interim Rector.